Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Asynchronous Q-learning on a single Markovian trajectory

 \paragraph{Dependency on the minimum state-action occupancy probability $\mumin$.} Our sample complexity bound \eqref{eq:sample-size-Q-asynchronous} scales linearly in $1/\mumin$, which is in general unimprovable.
 Consider, for instance, the ideal scenario where state-action occupancy is nearly uniform across all state-action pairs, in which case $1/\mumin$ is on the order of $|\cS||\cA|$.
 In such a ``near-uniform'' case, the sample complexity scales linearly with $|\cS||\cA|$, and this dependency matches the known minimax lower bound \cite{azar2013minimax} derived for the setting with independent samples.
 In comparison, \citet[Theorem 7]{qu2020finite} depends at least quadratically on $1/\mumin$, which is at least $|\cS||\cA|$ times larger than our result \eqref{eq:sample-size-Q-asynchronous}.

-\paragraph{Dependency on the discount complexity $\frac{1}{1-\gamma}$.} The sample size bound \eqref{eq:sample-size-Q-asynchronous} scales as $\frac{1}{(1-\gamma)^5\varepsilon^2}$, which coincides with both \cite{wainwright2019stochastic,chen2020finite} (for the synchronous setting) and \citet{beck2012error,qu2020finite} (for the asynchronous setting) with either a rescaled linear learning rate or a constant learning rate.
+\paragraph{Dependency on the effective horizon $\frac{1}{1-\gamma}$.} The sample size bound \eqref{eq:sample-size-Q-asynchronous} scales as $\frac{1}{(1-\gamma)^5\varepsilon^2}$, which coincides with both \cite{wainwright2019stochastic,chen2020finite} (for the synchronous setting) and \citet{beck2012error,qu2020finite} (for the asynchronous setting) with either a rescaled linear learning rate or a constant learning rate.
 This turns out to be the sharpest scaling known to date for the classical form of Q-learning.

 \paragraph{Dependency on the mixing time $\tmix$.} The second additive term of our sample complexity \eqref{eq:sample-size-Q-asynchronous} depends linearly on the mixing time $\tmix$ and is (almost) independent of the target accuracy $\varepsilon$.
 The influence of this mixing term is a consequence of the expense taken for the Markovian trajectory to reach a steady state, which is a one-time cost that can be amortized over later iterations if the algorithm is run for reasonably long.
 Put another way, if the behavior chain mixes not too slowly with respect to $\varepsilon$ (in the sense that $\tmix\leq \frac{1}{(1-\gamma)^4\varepsilon^2} $), then the algorithm behaves as if the samples were independently drawn from the stationary distribution of the trajectory.
 In comparison, the influences of $\tmix$ and $\frac{1}{(1-\gamma)^5\varepsilon^2}$ in \cite{qu2020finite} (cf.~Table~\ref{table:comparison_asyncQ}) are multiplicative regardless of the value of $\varepsilon$, thus resulting in a much higher sample complexity.
-For instance, if $\varepsilon=O\big(\frac{1}{(1-\gamma)^{2}\sqrt{\tmix}}\big)$, then the sample complexity result therein is at least $ \frac{\tmix}{\mumin} \geq \tmix |\cS||\cA| $ times larger than our result (modulo some log factor).
+For instance, if $\varepsilon=O\big(\frac{1}{(1-\gamma)^{2}\sqrt{\tmix}}\big)$, then the sample complexity result therein is at least times larger than our result (modulo some log factor).